Is it afternoon tea or high tea?

 Al-fresco dining overlooking picturesque Repulse Bay, The Verandah gives traditional afternoon tea a modern transformation.
-The Verandah chefs have created a decadent truffle scrambled egg tartlet with crabmeat salad that’s in homage to the classic egg sandwich.
-Bayonne ham dust, cucumber, tomato, red onion and mixed cereal bread roll replace the traditional ham sandwich.
-There are also caramel chocolate pillows, coconut marshmallow twists and hazelnut praline domes alongside cold-brewed blueberry hibiscus black tea for some five-star munching.
+The Verandah chefs have created seasonal delights like a decadent truffle scrambled egg tartlet with crabmeat salad that’s in homage to the classic egg sandwich.
+Bayonne ham dust, Parmesan mousse, cucumber, tomato, red onion and mixed cereal bread roll replace the traditional ham sandwich.
+There are also caramel chocolate pillows, coconut marshmallow twists and matcha and hazelnut praline domes alongside cold-brewed fruit tea (+$78) for some five-star munching.
 Not to be missed are the restaurant’s two unique tea blends, which change regularly but could include flavours such as rose green tea and spicy caramel black tea.
 If you’re taking tea sometime before the end of August 2020, you’ll also be able to order as many soufflés of the day you please as part of the set.

 109 Repulse Bay Road, Repulse Bay, 2292 2822, book online